Debra DeLee

-Debra DeLee (born 1948) was Chair of the Democratic National Committee from 1994 to 1995, and was the second woman to hold the post.
-She also served as CEO of the Democratic National Committee.
+Debra DeLee (born 1948) was chair of the Democratic National Committee from 1994 to 1995, the second woman to hold the post.
+She also was CEO of the Democratic National Committee.

-She is currently President and CEO of Americans for Peace Now (APN), a national Zionist organization dedicated to enhancing Israel's security through peace and to supporting the Israeli Peace Now movement.
+She is president and CEO of Americans for Peace Now (APN), a national Zionist organization dedicated to enhancing Israel's security through peace and to supporting the Israeli Peace Now movement.

 She was born in Chicago, Illinois, is a graduate of the University of Wisconsin, Madison.
 She was a superdelegate for the 2008 Democratic National Convention and endorsed United States Senator Hillary Clinton of New York in the primaries.